Tad Jones (music historian)

 Thaddeus Bunol "Tad" Jones (September 19, 1952 – January 1, 2007) was an American music historian and researcher.
 His extensive research is credited with definitively establishing and documenting Louis Armstrong's correct birth date, August 4, 1901.

-Life and career
+Early life, family and education

+Jones was a native and resident of New Orleans, Louisiana.
+He developed an interest in the music and history of New Orleans at a young age and conducted important oral history interviews with musicians while still in his teens.

+He earned a degree in Communications at Loyola University New Orleans.